Santosa Yoga Camp, The Healing Field Meadow, Ridge Lane, Near Shepton Mallet, BA4 4PF

 - We also have a very pro family friendly feel so loads of people make friends with each other and take turns to mind the children – e,g by joining in with the kids activities while their parents go to the class – this seems to work very well

-- We create a very safe space for children so that we find on the whole site many children enjoy to play outside the yoga tents or to help out with the crew’s work (e.g in the welcome tent, or at the water facilities while their parents are doing yoga.
+- We create a very safe space for children so that we find on the whole site many children enjoy to play outside the yoga tents or to help out with the crew’s work (e.g in the welcome tent, or at the water facilities while their parents are doing yoga).
 So long as the child is happily occupied and knows exactly where their parent is if they need them then this works out very nicely for everyone – and the children get freedom to play, whilst being ‘held’ in a conscious space by the wider community of grown ups around.

-In practice, we find that the parents and children who seem to feel that they all get to enjoy what they like doing most are the ones where the children either bring along a friend to play with, or make friends at the camp and the parents also make friends with other parents and share responsibility for minding the children.
+In practice, we find that the parents and children who feel that they all get to enjoy what they like doing most are the ones where the children either bring along a friend to play with, or make friends at the camp and the parents also make friends with other parents and share responsibility for minding the children.
 Also there are lots of events you can enjoy together like the singing at the fire, the laughter yoga and the art workshops.
 Many teachers are also parents and/or experienced kids yoga teachers so are happy to admit children to any of the sessions on the schedule – so that’s an informal way to join the adult classes too.
 Please be sure to check with the teacher first.

-Hygiene, recycling and toilets stuff…
+Hygiene recycling and toilets

 This is a clean, green site.
 Please leave no trace of your presence on the site.
 Please sort out any recycling and take all of it and all of your rubbish away with you.
-We provide biodegradable black sacks for you to keep everything sorted and tidy.
+We provide biodegradable black sacks for you at the Welcome Tent to keep everything sorted and tidy.
 Please keep your pitch tidy and the bags covered so as to discourage night time foraging by neighboring creatures, and to discourage flies and wasps during the daytime.
 You can compost your veggie scraps in the compost bins by the toilets.

 We supply ample wonderfully soft recycled toilet paper.
 Enough for everyone.

-Vehicles and camping stuff…
+Vehicles and camping